“Don’t talk to strangers on the internet, they’ll try to kidnap you!”

 So where do you start?
 There’s a couple of different types of parental controls to look at when setting restrictions for your kids –

 These settings can be made directly on phones or tablets, through your mobile provider, or in our case, your wireless provider!
+Our Wisper Home App and Wisper Care Plan allow you to set filters, block content, and make changes from your phone.
+It also alerts you any time a child’s profile attempts to get past the controls.
 You can apply them to TV’s, laptops, or any device that connects to the internet.
-You can go directly through sites like Google Chrome or Youtube, or use a parental control software app like Bark or Family Time.

 Talk to Your Kids About Internet Safety